focusaurus/peterlyons.com-zola/content/projects/index.md

 Back in the summer of 2001 I wrote an ear training (musical pitch recognition) program in Java Swing.

-This program
-will help you quickly learn to recognize and identify common musical structures including intervals, scales/modes, and chords.
+This program will help you quickly learn to recognize and identify common musical structures including intervals, scales/modes, and chords.

 <img class="screenshot" src="./smartears_screen1.jpg" alt="SmartEars Advanced Chords Screen Shot">

 <img class="screenshot" src="./smartears_settings.jpg" alt="SmartEars Settings Screen">

-<a href="/dist/smartears.jnlp">Start SmartEars!</a>

-My java friends who don't want to mess around with Java Web Start can download <a href="/dist/smartears.jar">smartears.jar</a> and launch the application by typing:
+You can download <a href="https://github.com/focusaurus/peterlyons.com_old_v4.2/raw/master/public/dist/smartears.jar">smartears.jar</a> and launch the application by typing:

-<code>java -jar smartears.jar</code>
+`java -jar smartears.jar`

 Using SmartEars should be (I hope!) largely self-explanatory and easy.